trilobio/pulley_analytical_solutions/README.md

 # pulley_analytical_solutions

 This solves for the GT-2 and GT-3 pulley tooth profile analytically using sympy.
 The variables and pararmeters named in [pulley_eqns.ipynb](pulley_eqns.ipynb) are referenced in the diagram below.
-The parameters are RAB, RBC, RCD, d, h, P. All of the other named values are variables.
-The origin is at AB.
+The parameters are RAB, RBC, RCD, d, h, P, and PD.
+All of the other named values are variables.
+The origin is at O.

 ![Tooth Profile Diagram](diagrams/drawing_full.svg)